 Retreat FAQ

 What are the requirements for attendance?
 Individuals attending a sesshin should have experience meditating and be willing and physically able to sit silently for 10-12 thirty-minute meditation periods each day.
-(See sample schedule.)
-Online or mailed applications are reviewed on a first-come, first-served basis.
-See Retreat Calendar for application dates.
+(See the "Sample Sesshin Schedule" on our Sesshins page.)

 What clothing should I bring?